 - 4 years ago

-But what exactly is machine learning process?
+But what exactly is the machine learning process?

 Machine learning and predictive analysis in healthcare

 Such predictive modeling can facilitate appropriate and timely care by forecasting an individual’s health risk, clinical course, or outcome.
-Uncovering these types of patterns at an early stage can be of great benefit for both doctors and patients and might explain use of drug combinations and treatments independent of any promotion by mapping the predicted targets on the disease signaling network.
-Compared to statistical methods, machine learning can increase prediction accuracy, sometimes doubling it, with less strict assumptions, e.g., on data distribution.
+Uncovering these types of patterns at an early stage can be of great benefit to both doctors and patients, and can explain the use of drug combinations and treatments independent of any promotion by mapping the predicted targets on the disease signaling network.
+Compared to statistical methods, machine learning can increase prediction accuracy (sometimes doubling it) with less strict assumptions, for example on data distribution.

 Figure 1.
 List of pretreatment clinical variables with a short description

-RSF is known to be adaptive to data, as it automatically recover nonlinear effects and complex interactions among variables, and yields nonparametric prediction over test data.
-Variables in the study were also ranked according to their predictive contribution as disease status, age, and TNC (total nucleated cell dose) count were found to be the most important factors.
+RSF is known to be adaptive to data, as it automatically recovers nonlinear effects and complex interactions among variables, and yields nonparametric predictions over test data.
+Variables in the study were also ranked according to their predictive contribution, as disease status, age, and TNC (total nucleated cell dose) count were found to be the most important factors.

 Figure 2.
-A general schema template for predictive model building and evaluation.
+A general schema template for predictive model building and evaluation

-In general, most studies until now showed predictive accuracy of machine-learning processes of about 75% - not high enough for widespread clinical use.
+In general, most studies until now showed a predictive accuracy of machine-learning processes of about 75 percent - not high enough for widespread clinical use.
 This month, however, a new approach to imaging analytics driven by machine learning algorithms reported rates that exceed other automated methods and even rival human pathologists - the machine learning tool was able to achieve 89 percent accuracy, compared to just 73 percent accuracy from a human pathologist who spent 30 hours poring over 130 slides.